mose/zabbix-ruby-client/README.md

 This tool is designed to make easy to install zabbix reporter on monitored servers using zabbix-sender rather than zabbix-agent.
 It targets on monitoring mainly linux servers and is built on a plugin system so that you can decide what is going to be reported.

+The development is still in progress and this code is not yet usable.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'zabbix-ruby-client'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

-    $ gem install zabbix-ruby-client
+    gem install zabbix-ruby-client

 ## Usage

-TODO: Write usage instructions here
+    zrc init [name]
+    # will create a directory [name] (default: zabbix-ruby-client) for
+    # storing configuration and temporary files

+    cd [name]
+    bundle
+    # makes the zabbix-ruby-client [name] ready to run

+    # then edit config.yml according to your needs

 ## Contributing